wp-plugins/schedule-posts-calendar/readme.txt

 == Roadmap ==

-* Build control panel to set things like the start of the week and other style components
 * Add option to hide the default WordPress date/time controls
 * Add option to replace the default WordPress controls with a single field and a popup calendar
 * Add support for the quick edit area in the post/pages lists